airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 All changes to the AIRR schema that would be based on the sprint can currently be reviewed on Github in Pull Request `#385`_.
-These changes are supposed to be included into the next major release.
+These changes are intended to be included into the next major release.

 Clarifications